Emblem of Italy: Description

-The central element of the emblem is the five-pointed star white star, also called Stella d'Italia (English: "Star of Italy"), which is the oldest national symbol of Italy, since it dates back to ancient Greece.
-In this historical epoch Italy was associated with the Star of Venus because it was located west of the Hellenic peninsula.
-Venus, immediately after sunset, is sometimes visible on the horizon towards the west.
-It is the traditional symbolic representation of Italy since the Risorgimento and refers to the traditional iconography that Italy wants to portray as an attractive woman surrounded by a turreted crown - from which the allegory of Italia turrita - and dominated by a bright star, the Star of Italy.
+The central element of the emblem is a five-pointed white star, also called the Stella d'Italia (English: 'Star of Italy'), which is the oldest national symbol of Italy, dating back to ancient Greece.
+In that epoch Italy was associated with the Star of Venus because it is west of the Greek peninsula.
+Immediately after sunset, Venus is sometimes visible on the horizon towards the west.
+It has been a traditional symbol of Italy since the Risorgimento, and is also associated with the traditional iconography of a woman wearing a turreted crown – the allegory of Italia turrita – and dominated by a bright star, the Star of Italy.

-The star marked the first award of Republican reconstruction, the Order of the Star of Italian Solidarity, and still indicates membership of the Armed Forces today.
+The star marked the first award of post-war reconstruction, the Order of the Star of Italian Solidarity, and still indicates membership in the Armed Forces today.

-On the republican emblem, the Star of Italy is superimposed on a steel cogwheel, symbol of work, which is at the base of the Republic.
+On the republican emblem, the Star of Italy is superimposed on a grey cogwheel, representing labour, which is the foundation of the Republic.
 Article 1 of the Italian Constitution reads:

-However, this reference to work is not to be understood as a legal rule, which would oblige the State to protect it in detail, but rather to refer to the principle connected to it, which is the foundation of Italian society.
-The second paragraph, instead, assigning sovereignty exclusively to the people, establishes the democratic character of the republic.
-The cogwheel is also present on the flag and emblem of Angola and on the emblem of Mozambique, nations left by the process of decolonization of the Portuguese Empire as well as on the coat of arms of the Italian municipalities of Assago, Cafasse and Chiesina Uzzanese.
+The reference to labour is not to be understood as a legal rule, but rather as a principle, which recognizes it as the foundation of Italian society.
+The second paragraph assigns sovereignty exclusively to the people, and establishes the democratic character of the republic.
+The cogwheel is also present on the flag and emblem of Angola and on the emblem of Mozambique, nations founded through the decolonization of the Portuguese Empire as well as on the coats of arms of the Italian municipalities of Assago, Cafasse and Chiesina Uzzanese.